 - Works with Netflix, BBC iPlayer without breaking a sweat

 - Extensive server park of over 5,400 different servers

 - 2,048-bit SSL keys and DNS leak protection

 - Strict zero logs policy on both traffic and metadata

 - Customer Service (24/7 Chat).

 CyberGhost makes unblocking Netflix easy — and everything else you’d use your VPN for, too.
 Right away when you launch the app, you’re presented with a colorful, minimalist display that gives you 6 preconfigured profiles to choose from.
 For Netflix, pick the “Unblock Streaming” or “Choose my VPN Server” preset and you’ll soon be streaming your favorite content.
-They connect you fast, too, with a big 3,100+ server network scattered across 61 countries.
+They connect you fast, too, with a mind-bending 6,000+ servers in 87 countries.
 Unlimited bandwidth and no speed caps means it doesn’t matter what part of the month it is — beginning, middle, or end — you’ll have consistently fast speeds.

 256-bit AES encryption keeps you safe, and simple toggles can boost online security from malicious websites or ad companies, as well as boost your speed even further.
 CyberGhost also packs one of the industry’s best no-logging policies — they don’t even keep your email address.
 True to their namesake, you can really disappear behind a veil of anonymity with CyberGhost.